GsDevKit/GsDevKit_home/docs/installation/configureOS.md

 ---
 ### Mac

-install Xcode from the App Store
+install Apple's Xcode, which provides git.

 [Download Xcode from Apple][2]

 Xcode is not strictly required, but there are [extras steps required to support git on the Mac][5].